 If your end goal is to earn money, you should pick a niche.
 The exception to this is if you wish to run a lifestyle-focused travel blog where readers are following your adventures.
 Otherwise, people should be able to land on your website and get a clear idea of your expertise.

 Now, it can take time to figure out your niche, and it may even change as you blog.
-This happened to us as we’ve gradually moved away from blogging solely about our travels, and transitioned mostly into sharing cost-cutting advice and guides.
+This happened to us as we've gradually moved away from blogging about our travels, and transitioned mostly into sharing cost-cutting advice and how-to guides.

 Here's some quick questions to help you figure out an area of focus for your blog.